MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-resource-pool-design.md

 Another role supporting a resource pool are *Observers*.
 This is a management server or a Gateway server that doesn't participate in loading workflows for the pool; however, they participate in quorum decisions.
 This is never used under normal circumstances, and therefore shouldn't be considered.

-There are two types of membership: automatic and manual.
+There are two types of membership:
+- Automatic
+- Manual

 When you create a resource pool, its membership is set to manual and can't be reconfigured to automatic.
 When a System Center – Operations Manager management group is created, three resource pools are created by default with automatic membership.
 The following table describes these three resource pools.

 | Resource Pool Name | Description
 |----------|----------